 Both the D3400 and the HX400V have been discontinued, but can regularly be found used on ebay.
 The D3400 was replaced by the Nikon D3500, while the HX400V does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Sony HX400V Manual.
+Further information on the features and operation of the D3400 and HX400V can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Sony HX400V Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D3400 or the Sony HX400V – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.